YottaDB/YDBDoc/GTMAdminOps/basicops.rst

 In addition to $gtm_chset, recent versions use $gtm_icu_version to choose an ICU library library version other than the default.
 For ICU libraries built with symbol renaming enabled, $gtm_icu_version becomes a required setting.

 $gtm_icu_version specifies the ICU version that YottaDB should use for Unicode operations.
-It is in the form of MajorVersion.MinorVersion where MajorVersion and MinorVersion specify the desired Major verion and Minor version of ICU.
+It is in the form of MajorVersion.MinorVersion where MajorVersion and MinorVersion specify the desired major verison and minor version of ICU.
 For example, 3.6 refers to ICU version 3.6.
 If $gtm_icu_version is defined, YottaDB works regardless of whether or not symbols are renamed in ICU.
 If $gtm_icu_version is not defined or does not evaluate to an installed ICU version, YottaDB look for non-renamed symbols in the default ICU version.
 Note that display widths for a few characters are different starting in ICU 4.0.

 .. note::
    The gtmprofile script defines $gtm_icu_version as necessary.